 - Never turn the volume up more than halfway to avoid damaging the speaker.

-Guitar amplifiers are created to amplify the center-range commonnesses created by a guitar.
-The human voice, however, favors high-range (treble) frequencies, which an amplifier struggles with.
+Guitar amplifiers are created to amplify the centre-range commonnesses created by a guitar.
+The human voice, however, favours high-range (treble) frequencies, which an amplifier struggles with.
 Elevated-range commonnesses allow the sound to sound crispy and sharp.
 As a result, the style is usually muddy and muted when using a microphone through an amp.

 If you’re finding that your electric guitar’s tone isn’t as sharp as you’d like, one way to change that is by adjusting the EQ on your amplifier.
 Try turning the bass and mids down and increasing the treble slightly (no more than halfway) to help add definition to the tone.